 Line an ovenproof dish with a square of baking parchment and turn out the ricotta cheese onto it.
 With the back of a spoon, smash it down a little to broaden the surface area, drizzle with olive oil and half the lemon juice, scatter over the lemon zest, salt and pepper.
 Bake for 25 minutes, remove from the oven and set aside.

 Meanwhile, heat a lidded frying pan over a medium heat and add the olive oil and butter (if using).
 When the butter has melted, add the shallots, turn down the heat and allow them to gently sweat down for 10 minutes.

 Whilst all that is going on, carefully cut off the tips of the asparagus and set aside.
 Finely slice the remaining spears and, when the shallots are done, add them to the pan.
 Leave them to slow fry for around five minutes and then remove from the heat.

-In a large mixing bowl, beat together the eggs, the flour and the baking powder.
+In a large mixing bowl, beat together the eggs.
 Stir in the onion mixture, half the baked ricotta and the Gruyère cheese.
 Add the herbs and season to your taste.

 Pour the mixture into the buttered pie dish and decorate with the reserved asparagus tips.

 Bake in the oven for 30 minutes, turning around once half way through.
 Allow to cool slightly before turning out on to a plate.
 Serve just warm or at room temperature.